Edgies Teen Center and College Prep Program

 Senior Mentoring: Volunteers work one-on-one with participants helping them to realize their strengths, work towards their goals, build confidence and independence.
 Mentors also support participants in becoming college ready through assistance in creating a college list, searching and applying for scholarships, editing their personal statement and more.
-Students learn about volunteers’ career trajectory and how to job search successfully.
-Volunteers include Educational Alliance staff, community members, recent graduates and staff from corporate partner organizations such as Facebook, The New York Times, NYU, Barclays, Deloitte, and BlackRock.
+Students learn about volunteers’ career trajectories and how to job search successfully.
+Volunteers include Educational Alliance staff, community members, recent graduates, and staff from corporate partner organizations such as Facebook, The New York Times, NYU, Barclays, Deloitte, and BlackRock.
 Students must participate in senior advisory to be eligible for senior mentoring.